atomicdata-dev/atomic-data-docs/src/interoperability/json.md

 The following things are missing:

 * What is the Subject URL of the resource being described?
-* What is the Prediate URL of the keys being used? (`name` and `birthDate`), and consequentially, how should the values be parsed?
+* What is the Predicate URL of the keys being used? (`name` and `birthDate`), and consequentially, how should the values be parsed?
 What are their DataTypes?

 We can add this data by adding some _@context_: